emacs-php/php-mode/README.md

 5. Send me a pull request here on Github.
 Or if you do not have a Github account then email the patches to me at `lobbyjones at gmail dot com`.
 Please try to make sure the patches are acceptable input to the comand `git am`.
 Please note that even if you send a pull request it is very likely that I will *not* simply merge your branch through Github; I prefer to go through commits and cherry-pick them so I can review the commit messages and sign-off on them.
 You can see which commits I did or did not merge by using the [`git-cherry`](http://www.kernel.org/pub/software/scm/git/docs/git-cherry.html) command.

+If you are fixing a bug related to a Github issue, then first of all, thank you for the help improving `php-mode`.
+Second, there is a `tests/` directory which contains PHP scripts for each issue (although not all of them).
+Please consider adding a test script to that directory that documents the expected behavior and provides code that allows others to see if said behavior works properly.
+Please try to follow the format of the existing tests.

 # License

 The code for `php-mode` is covered by the [GNU General Public License 3](http://www.gnu.org/copyleft/gpl.html).